MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 <a name="Overview"></a>
 ## Overview ##

-Machine learning, which facilitates the analysis of large volumes of data by employing algorithms that iteratively learn from that data, is one of the fastest growing areas of computer science.
+Machine learning, which facilitates predictive analysis from large volumes of data by employing algorithms that iteratively learn from that data, is one of the fastest growing areas of computer science.
 Its uses range from credit-card fraud detection and self-driving cars to optical character recognition (OCR) and online shopping recommendations.
 It makes us smarter by making computers smarter.
 And its usefulness will only increase as more and more data becomes available and our desire to perform predictive analysis from that data grows, too.

 Azure Machine Learning is a cloud-based predictive-analytics service that offers a streamlined experience for data scientists of all skill levels.
 It's accompanied by the Azure Machine Learning Studio (ML Studio), which is a browser-based tool that allows you to build models using simple drag-and-drop gestures.
 It comes with a library of time-saving experiments and features best-in-class algorithms developed and tested in the real world by Microsoft businesses such as Bing.
 And its built-in support for [R](https://www.r-project.org/) and [Python](https://www.python.org/) means you can build custom scripts  to customize your model.
 Once you've built and trained your model in the ML Studio, you can easily expose it as a Web service that is consumable using a variety of programming languages, or share it with the community by placing it in the [Cortana Analytics Gallery](https://gallery.cortanaanalytics.com/).